Two-Day Itinerary to Kearney and Grand Island, Nebraska

 Spring in Kearney is Sandhill crane time: Thousands of birds stop here to rest on their migration north.
 A short drive to the Rowe Sanctuary or Crane Trust for guided bird-watching trips satisfies enthusiasts (call for reservations).
 Morning and evening are the best bird-viewing times, as the cranes take off or land on the Platte River.

-After the morning wildlife show, stop at The Archway, spanning Interstate-80.
+After the morning wildlife show (or before the evening one), stop at The Archway, spanning Interstate-80.
 Inside, a high-tech museum recounts centuries of human travel along the Platte River.

 For lunch, try the local favorite Thunder Spud at Thunderhead Brewing Company in Kearney.
 It's an entree-size potato loaded with Alfredo sauce, roasted chicken, bacon and pepper Jack cheese.
 Walk some of it off on a tour of 200 mint-condition vehicles at the Classic Car Collection.